‘This Is Us’: Mandy Moore Reacts To Theories Rebecca & Miguel Killed Jack

 This Is Us star Mandy Moore is teasing what’s ahead in the Season 1 finale of the tear-jerking NBC series by admitting that fans can expect a whole lot of “pain” and “grief,” while also reacting to speculation suggesting her character Rebecca may have gotten together with Miguel (Jon Huertas) to kill her husband, Jack (Milo Ventimiglia).

-Mandy didn’t hold back when revealing that there’s more heartbreak to come from the This Is Us season finale, as Moore admitted in a new interview that viewers more than likely won’t survive the finale without sheding at least a few tears.
+Mandy didn’t hold back when revealing that there’s more heartbreak to come from the This Is Us season finale, as Moore admitted in a new interview that viewers more than likely won’t survive the finale without shedding at least a few tears.

 When asked to discuss the upcoming This Is Us season finale, Moore told E!
 News that “pain” and “grief” are just two of the words she’d use to describe the upcoming episode titled “Moonshadow,” which set to air on NBC on March 14, while also weighing in on a pretty crazy fan theory about Jack’s death.